Last updated: June 15, 2017

 2.5 Bookings.
 Pet Owners and Service Providers transact with each other on the Rover.com Service when they both agree to a “booking” that specifies the fees, time period, cancellation policy, and other terms for provision of Pet Care Services (a “Booking”).
 One you complete a Booking, you agree to honor the price and other terms of that Booking.
 For more information about Bookings, please visit https://support.rover.com/hc/en-us/articles/205980546-How-do-I-book-with-a-sitter-or-dog-walker-.

 2.6 Pet Owners are Solely Responsible for Evaluating Service Providers.
 Pet Owners are solely responsible for evaluating the suitability of Service Providers for the services they offer to provide.
 Please visit https://support.rover.com/hc/en-us/articles/203062300-How-do-I-choose-the-right-sitter- for guidance about making informed decisions about engaging Service Providers.
-Though Rover.com performs a limited review of applications to become Service Providers and offers Service Providers the opportunity to undergo background checks conducted by a third party, any such screening is limited, and Rover.com does not warrant that any such screen is accurate, complete, conclusive or up-to-date.
+Though Rover.com performs a limited review of applications to become Service Providers and facilitates Service Provider background checks conducted by a third party, any such screening is limited, and Rover.com does not warrant that any such screen is accurate, complete, conclusive or up-to-date.
 Similarly, Rover.com does not endorse reviews of Service Providers by other Pet Owners that may be available via the Rover.com Service, and Rover.com makes no commitments that such reviews are accurate or legitimate.

 2.8 Emergencies.
 We recommend that Pet Owners give their Service Providers contact information where they can be reached in the event medical care for a pet becomes necessary.
-Service Providers agree to immediately contact Pet Owners in the event such care becomes necessary or, if contact information for the Pet Owner is not available, to contact Rover.com at firstname.lastname@example.org.
+Service Providers agree to immediately contact Pet Owners in the event such care becomes necessary or, if contact information for the Pet Owner is not available, to contact Rover.com by phone at 1-888-727-1140 or at firstname.lastname@example.org.
 If you are a Pet Owner, you hereby authorize your Service Provider and Rover.com to obtain and authorize the provision of veterinary care for your pet if you cannot be reached to authorize care yourself in an emergency situation.
+In such case, you also authorize your pet’s veterinarian(s) to release your pet’s veterinary records to Rover.com.
 Pet Owners are solely responsible for the costs of any such medical treatment for pets and, if you are a Pet Owner, you hereby authorize Rover.com to charge your credit card or other payment method for such costs.
 In certain circumstances, Pet Owner may be eligible for reimbursement through insurance coverage, as more fully described in Section 8.

-- Eligibility.
-By accessing and using the Rover.com Service, you certify (1) that you are 18 years of age or older, and (2) that, if you are registering to be a Service Provider, you are legally eligible to work in the jurisdiction where you will provide Pet Care Services, you have complied and will comply with all federal, state, county, municipal and other laws, statutes and ordinances that are applicable to you, and you have obtained all business licenses, permits, and fulfilled any other necessary requirements to legally provide Pet Care Services.
+3. Eligibility.
+By accessing and using the Rover.com Service, you certify that (1) you are 18 years of age or older, and (2) if registering to be a Service Provider, you are legally eligible to work in the jurisdiction where you will provide Pet Care Services, you have complied and will comply with all federal, state, county, municipal and other laws, statutes and ordinances that are applicable to you, and you have obtained all business licenses, permits, and fulfilled any other necessary requirements to legally provide Pet Care Services.
 You acknowledge that Rover.com is entitled to rely on these commitments, and is not responsible to ensure that all users have met these eligibility conditions.

 4.1 Your Conduct on the Rover.com Service.
 When you use the Rover.com Service, you agree: